saybuser/FD-SAT-Plan/README.md

 FD-SAT-Plan can also be used to verify different properties of BNNs by setting horizon -h to 1.

+## Known Limitations

+i) Input files in translation folder only accepts pseudo-boolean constraints/expressions in the form of: sum<sub>1..i..n</sub> x<sub>i</sub> ? k where ? can be <=, >= or ==.
+I am currently using a RDDL-to-translation parser to produce the files in the translation folder.

+ii) Reward currently accepts weighted unit soft clauses.

 ## Citation

 If you are using FD-SAT-Plan, please cite the papers [1,2].